Marple, Greater Manchester: Marple Hall

 Marple Hall was close to where Marple Hall School now stands.
 The remains of the hall can be explored, though very little remains.
 The hall was the ancestral home of the Bradshaws and passed to the Isherwoods.
 It was demolished in 1959 after it was offered to the council in 1954 by the writer Christopher Isherwood, who had inherited it.
 By this time the hall had been ransacked by vandals and looters.
 Much of the estate is now residential housing or the school.
 The old hall foundations can be seen on the corner of Marple Hall Drive.
 There is a plaque on a piece of stone, the only remaining lintel from the house.
 The shutters from its windows are restored and on display in Marple Library.
 The hall overlooked the River Goyt and it is still possible to walk from there to the river following a pathway which once led to the Dooley Lane entrance to the estate.
 Nearby Brabyn's Hall suffered a similar fate.
 Wyberslegh Hall, now in private ownership, stood ruined for a time.

-In a letter, Agatha Christie explained to a fan that while she was staying with a sister in Cheshire (her elder sister Margaret "Madge" had married Sir James Watt of Abney Hall) they went to a sale at Marple Hall.
+In a letter, Agatha Christie wrote to a fan that while she was staying with a sister in Cheshire (her elder sister Margaret "Madge" had married Sir James Watt of Abney Hall) they went to a sale at Marple Hall.
 There Christie bought two Jacobean oak chairs which she still possessed at the time of writing and, wanting a name for her old-maid character in The Thirteen Problems, she thought of Jane Marple.
+Two Jacobean armchairs can still be found at Christie's Greenway Estate, but the sale took place in July 1929, over a year after the first Miss Marple stories from The Thirteen Problems were first published in The Royal Magazine.